 0 images remaining

 Severe spinal canal stenosis noted from C4 to C7 particularly at C5/6 and C6/7 due to degenerative disc bulges and congenitally narrow spinal canal which resulting in complete effacement of the CSF and spinal cord compression at these levels.
-There is high T2 signal noted within the cord due to either oedema or myelomalacia.
+There is high T2 signal noted within the cord due to either edema or myelomalacia.
 Disc bulge also noted at C4/5 without any myelopathic signal change.
 Marked bilateral C6/7 foraminal narrowing, worst on the left.
 Mild foraminal narrowing through remainder of cervical spine.

 - C5/6, C6/7 compressive cervical myelopathy